joyceeexinyiwang/SCSThesis/ProgressLog.md

 * unfortunately, any opinion/event is partisan these days
 * "shock buttons" don't always lead to viral tweets; viral tweets are often caused by meta factors such as pinned, threads, sharing by influencers, etc.
 * people don't really respond to the details in the article. they mainly respond to the tweet itself or the topic that the tweet talks about
+* Twitter discourse is not really serious discussions. lots of attention-grabbing but shallow content.

 (it is hard to keep a lot of variables constant in making comparisons, because there are too many variables)